intermine/im-docs/docs/webapp/properties/web-properties.rst

 meta.description
     will populate meta tag for description.
 Google uses this in their search results, I think

+project.citation
+    populates the "Cite" text in the footer.

 portal.welcome
     the message to show when a user arrives at the webapp via the portal action (eg. <something>/portal.do)